Trump says, without evidence, every American will get coronavirus vaccine by April

 “Hundreds of millions of doses will be available every month, and we expect to have enough vaccines for every American by April,” Trump said.

-The U.S. government has invested billions of dollars to make vaccines before they are proved safe and effective, pre-purchasing hundreds of millions of doses.
-Pfizer, for example, whose executives project they may have data showing whether their vaccine works by the end of October, has said that 100 million doses will be ready by the end of the year.
-But whether those can be given to people will depend on data that persuades regulators the vaccine is effective and safe.
+The U.S. government has invested billions of dollars to manufacture vaccines before they are proved safe and effective, pre-purchasing hundreds of millions of doses.
+Pfizer, for example, whose executives project that they may have data showing whether their vaccine works by the end of October, has said that 100 million doses will be ready by the end of the year.
+But whether those can be given to people will depend on data that convinces regulators that the vaccine is effective and safe.

 Trump said Friday that the vaccines “are going through the gold standard of clinical trials with very heavy emphasis placed on safety.”